Multi-class Temporal Logic Neural Networks: Case study

-We conduct experiments on the datasets with sample sizes of $500$, $2500$ and $5000$; these three datasets have $100$, $500$ and $1000$ samples for each class, respectively.
+We conduct experiments on the datasets with sample sizes of $500$, $2500,$ and $5000$; these three datasets have $100$, $500,$ and $1000$ samples for each class, respectively.
 We also compare the performance with the decision-tree-based algorithm \cite{multiDT} and a recurrent neural network \cite{gers2000learning} on these datasets.
 The decision-tree-based method ($dt\Delta$) uses a decision tree with a maximum depth of 5.
-The recurrent neural network (denoted as $rnn$ in Table \ref{table:cross-val}) has $3$ hidden layers, with the first layer as an LSTM layer.
+The recurrent neural network (denoted as $rnn$ in Table \ref{table:cross-val}) has $4$ hidden layers, with the first layer as an LSTM layer.

 Table~\ref{table:cross-val} shows the results of these three methods on a 5-fold cross-validation.
+The initialization of the multi-class NN-TLI is consistent for each fold.
+The batch size and the number of training epochs are the same for neural networks, i.e., multi-class NN-TLI and $rnn$, across all folds.
 The ECOC matrix we use is the class-based coding matrix since $dt\Delta$ algorithm cannot implement the attribute learning.
 The results show that the multi-class NN-TLI, called $mSTL$ for short reference, can learn the STL formulae describing the properties of each class and achieve a low misclassification rate with high efficiency.
-The $mSTL$ and $rnn$ method can achieve much higher efficiency than the $dt\Delta$, while $rnn$ cannot provide the characteristics of trajectories of each class.
+The $mSTL$ and $rnn$ methods can achieve much higher efficiency than the $dt\Delta$, while $rnn$ cannot provide the characteristics of trajectories of each class.
 The decision tree-based algorithm $dt\Delta$ is able to learn the STL formulae.
-However, the training time of $dt\Delta$ increases linearly with the sample size of the dataset.
+However, the training time of $dt\Delta$ increases with the sample size of the dataset.
 The reason for that is the computational bottleneck of the decision tree method, as it iterates all the input instances to find the optimal split at a given node.
 This step is repeated for each node of the tree \cite{dtbottlenck}.
-Thus, the computational time grows linearly with the total number of instances.
+Thus, the computational time grows with the total number of instances.
 However, the neural network method iterates over the selected batch data at each epoch, which is small relative to the total number of instances.